Gödöllő: Ancient times

-Middle Ages

-The earliest available written data on the property rights in Gödöllő date from the early 14th century, at which time the town was separated from the larger community of Besnyő.
-The settlement was then owned by families of the lesser nobility.
-By the middle of the 15th century, Gödöllő developed into a village.

 Turkish rule

 After the disastrous defeat at Mohács in 1526, the invading Turkish troops occupied Buda and then Gödöllő, too.
 As a result of this, the population decreased to merely a few families.
 No data on property rights during the 160-year-long Turkish rule remain.

 By the mid-17th century, Gödöllő again became a village.
 Its proprietor, Ferenc Hamvay, was the first owner who resided in the locality, in his country house in the village centre.
 At that time, the village consisted of a few houses with walls of wattle and daub and thatched roofs in addition to the mansion and the reform church.